Plastic Surgery Instructions (Brachioplasty):

 -It is important to only lift your arms less than 90 degrees at the shoulder for the first 10-14 days to minimize tension on the suture line.
 Sleep with your arms on 2-3 pillows to minimize swelling.
 This will improve the quality of your scar.

 -Please wear your arm compression binder continuously for 2-3 weeks.
-You will likely be able to take it off to shower on day 3 or 4 after your first follow up visit with Dr. DePerro.
+You will likely be able to take it off to shower on day 3 or 4, after your first follow-up visit with Dr. DePerro.

 -Do not lift anything heavier than 10 lbs for 3 weeks.
 It is good to walk for 15-20 minutes 2-3 times per day.
 Do not run, lift weights, play tennis, or golf for 3-4 weeks.
 (Keep your heart rate under 100 for 3 weeks.)
 You may begin swimming 4 weeks post-operatively.

 -No showering until cleared by Dr. DePerro.
-This usually occurs after your first post operative visit around day 3.
+This usually occurs after your first post-operative visit around day 3.

-them to a lanyard or string around your neck, or a partner/family member can hold them.
+-When showering you can hold your drains, pin them to a belt around your waist, attach them to a lanyard or string around your neck, or a partner/family member can hold them.
 Do whatever is easiest for you.

 -Leave all surgical tapes in place.
 You may change the gauze pads (4×4’s) or ABD pads around the drains or over the incision but do not remove the tape that is covering the incision.

--Record the individual drain output daily.
-Bring the record to your follow up appointment.
+- Record the individual drain output daily.
+Bring the record to your follow-up appointment.

--Do Not apply a heating pad or ice to your incisions, After surgery you will have decreased sensation and heat/ice can result in a burn/frost bite without you feeling it.
+-Do Not apply a heating pad or ice to your incisions, after surgery you will have decreased sensation and heat/ice can result in a burn/frost bite without you feeling it.

--Do not drive for at least 7-10 days, until you’re off all pain medication, you can safely control a car, and you feel like you have full mobility to react quickly and appropriately in the case of an emergency.
+-Do not drive for at least 7-10 days, until you’re off all pain medication, you can safely control a car, and you feel like you have full mobility to react quickly and appropriately in case of an emergency.

 -Moderate swelling of your arms is to be expected.
 You may find that your clothes may not fit as easily as before.
 Be patient.
-The swelling will gradually subside and you will be back to normal in a few months.
+The swelling will gradually subside, and you will be back to normal in a few months.

 -Because of the removal of tissue from your arms, there is a certain amount of tightness that is to be expected.
 This will slowly relax within 3-6 months.